rogerlew/advanced-human-factors/2024_schedule.md

 ## Brent

-Anthropometry and ergonomics in aviation
+<strike>Anthropometry and ergonomics in aviation</strike

 <strike>Mental Workload and situational awareness of pilots</strike>